 The sports massage technique stems from both Swedish and deep tissue massage and has been adapted to meet the special needs of an athlete.
-Massage prior to an event can help the athlete to gain focus and energize for the competition and loosen and warm the muscles while promoting circulation to prevent injury.
+Massage before an event can help the athlete to gain focus and energize for the competition and loosen and warm the muscles while promoting circulation to prevent injury.
 After an event, massage speeds recovery by ridding the body of waste products.
 While many massage chairs do not have this exact mode, similar full body automated modes can be used such as relax, wake up, extended, and more.

 The Shiatsu massage technique consists of pressure, also known as acupressure, and stretching.
 Shiatsu means "finger pressure" in Japanese and the massage chair simulates this pressure to help people relax while managing issues such as stress, nausea, muscle pain, anxiety, and depression.
 The philosophy behind Shiatsu is that vital energy, or ki in Japanese (qi or chi in Chinese), flows through the body through a series of energy channels.
 When a channel becomes blocked, the energy does not flow freely and creates a symptom.
 In turn, Shiatsu massage releases the blockage and gives an invigorating and refreshed feeling.
 Shiatsu is one of the most popular massage techniques available in massage chairs in an automated program.